Heaven, Saturday morning

 The Devil laughs.
 “Kevin the ice cream seller won’t stand a chance.
 Shall I make the first move?”

-The two deities settle down to their Saturday afternoon game of Celestial Chess.
+The two deities settle down to their weekly game of Celestial Chess.

 Lulu basks under the hot sun and a thought pops into her mind.